-The expedition arrived in Monterey, California in March 1776.
-Leaving the people there, Anza and the expedition chaplain, Friar Pedro Font, and several soldiers explored the country around the San Francisco Bay.
-Today, the entire route within Arizona and California is commemorated by the Juan Bautista de Anza National Historic Trail.
+The expedition arrived in Monterey, California, in March 1776.
+Leaving the people there, Anza and the expedition chaplain, Friar Pedro Font, and several soldiers explored the country around San Francisco Bay.
+Today, the Juan Bautista de Anza National Historic Trail commemorates the entire route within Arizona and California.
 Upon his return to Mexico City, Anza was made commander of all the troops in Sonora in the fall of 1776 and was later appointed Governor of New Mexico in 1777.

 In 1779, with 800 men and 2,500 horses, he led an expedition from New Mexico through Colorado and across the Arkansas River to engage the Comanche Indians under the command of Chief Cuerno Verde.
-Cornering the chief near Rye, Colorado, the campaign killed him and several other headmen, which eventually precipitated the longest lasting peace treaty ever signed by the Comanche with any of the governments of Spain, Mexico, or the United States.
-Anza then led an expedition to the Hopi country that same fall to try to help save the people, who were dying from a long-lasting drought.
+Cornering the chief near Rye, Colorado, the campaign killed him and several other headmen, which eventually precipitated the longest-lasting peace treaty ever signed by the Comanche with any of the governments of Spain, Mexico, or the United States.
+Anza then led an expedition to the Hopi country that fall to help save the people dying from a long-lasting drought.
 In 1780, he led an expedition to discover a route between Santa Fe, New Mexico, and Arizpe, Sonora, Mexico.
 That expedition was also successfully completed.

-In 1786 he asked to be released as Governor and his request was granted in 1787.
-He was made commander of the Buenaventura Presidio in 1787 and then appointed commander of all the troops in Sonora shortly thereafter.
+In 1786 he asked to be released as Governor, and his request was granted in 1787.
+He was made commander of the Buenaventura Presidio in 1787 and then appointed commander of all the troops in Sonora shortly after that.
 He was made the commander of the Tucson Presidio in the fall of 1788.
 He rode there and conducted a review of the troops.
 Returning to his home in Arizpe, he died suddenly on December 19, 1788.